openzipkin/brave/README.md

 behavior.
 Look at our [context libraries](context/), for integration with tools such as SLF4J.

+## Version Compatibility policy
+All Brave libraries match the minimum Java version of what's being traced or integrated with, and adds no 3rd party dependencies.
+The goal is to neither impact your projects' choices, nor subject your project to dependency decisions made by others.

+For example, even including a basic reporting library, [zipkin-sender-urlconnection](https://github.com/openzipkin/zipkin-reporter-java), Brave transitively includes no json, logging, protobuf or thrift dependency.
+This means zero concern if your application chooses a specific version of SLF4J, Gson or Guava.
+Moreover, the entire dependency tree including basic reporting in json, thrift or protobuf is less than 512KiB of jars.

+There is a floor Java version of 1.6, which allows older JREs and older Android runtimes, yet may limit some applications.
+For example, Servlet 2.5 works with Java 1.5, but due to Brave being 1.6, you will not be able to trace Servlet 2.5 applications until you use at least JRE 1.6.

+All integrations set their associated library to "provided" scope.
+This ensures Brave doesn't interfere with the versions you choose.

+Some libraries update often which leads to api drift.
+In some cases, we test versions ranges to reduce the impact of this.
+For example, we test [gRPC](instrumentation/grpc) and [Kafka](instrumentation/kafka-clients) against multiple library versions.

 ## Artifacts
 All artifacts publish to the group ID "io.zipkin.brave".
 We use a common release version for all components.